autoatml/autoplex/docs/user/installation/installation.md

 be able to use `autoplex`.

 After setting up `atomate2`, make sure to add `VASP_INCAR_UPDATES: {"NPAR": number}` in your ~/atomate2/config/atomate2.yaml file.
-Set a number that is a divisor of the number of tasks you use for the VASP calculations!
+Set a number that is a divisor of the number of tasks you use for the VASP calculations.

 ## Installation Documentation and Guides of the Dependencies